nios-students/docs/wiki/EServices.md

 - They / Principle informed you that they are inactive / no longer affiliated with NIOS
 - Due to this, you want to change your study centre
 - Mention the **new study centre you want to shift to**
-- (just chat gpt the format bro)
+- just chat gpt the format bro
-- [Here is one Self Decl.. letter Example
+- Here is one Self-Decl.. letter Example

 #### 3. Choose the new study centre carefully
 - Make sure the study centre is **active**